CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 If your workflow manager is using sbatch for each process execution and you have many short processes it's advisable to switch to HyperQueue to improve throughput and decrease load on the system batch scheduler.

 Using Snakemake's --cluster flag we can use hq submit instead of sbatch:

 ```
 snakemake --cluster "hq submit --cpus <threads> ..."

 ```
 Please check the example tutorial for running the Snakemake workflows with Hyperqueue executor for the following examples.

-#### Example 1: Hyperqueue executor for Snakemake workflow where python packages are installed with tykky
+#### Example 1: Hyperqueue executor for Snakemake workflow where Python packages are installed with tykky

 Batch script as sbatch-hq-tykky.sh :

 ```
 #!/bin/bash
 #SBATCH --job-name=myTest